KMKfw/kmk_firmware/boards/dactyl_manuform/README.md

 ## Variants

-Dactyl ManuForm's are built in variations that cater for different row and column counts, and thumb clusters.
+Dactyl ManuForms are built in variations that cater for different row and column counts, and thumb clusters.
 Variants are denoted as `RowCount`*x*`ColumnCount` and share the common configuration of:
-- The finger key-well bottom row has 2 keys; 1 each in ring and middle columns.
+- The finger keywell bottom row has 2 keys; 1 each in ring and middle columns.
     - Exception to this rule is the 7 column variants that have two additional keys in this row.
 - The thumb cluster has 6 keys, arranged in 2 columns by 3 rows.